 What I don’t like about Amway

-- Earnings within Amway relies heavily on recruiting
+- Earnings within Amway rely heavily on recruiting

 - Additional fees for training materials and conferences

 - Several lawsuits and FTC investigations

 Direct selling requires skill.
 Very few people are born with such skill and I personally doubt there is someone born with such a skill.
 In my opinion, it is due to the environment in which the kid is raised.

 He can pick up the techniques, so at a later age, it seems that this person is born as a salesman.
 In fact, he only does what he had seen as a kid.

 Then you have people who work hard to get the sale done/closed.
 Meaning they have to work on that skill.
 And the hard way is to sell door to door.

 The crucial point is to see the rejection as an opportunity or a way how to improve.